 Cancer generally takes years to develop, a gradual progression rather than a spontaneous formation of a tumour.
 Viewing cancer as a chronic (long term) disease encourages you to make appropriate changes such as decreasing stress, improving diet and losing weight all of which reduce one’s risk of developing many of the different cancers.

-Cancer accounts for 30 percent of deaths in Australia.
-One in every four women, and one in every three men in Australia will be diagnosed with cancer by the time they reach 75 years of age.
+Cancer accounts for thirty per cent of deaths in Australia.
+One in every four women and one in every three men in Australia will be diagnosed with cancer by the time they reach 75 years of age.
 Although cancer is becoming more commonplace, with over 100,000 new diagnoses each year, the good news is that as knowledge about cancer is increasing exponentially, there is earlier detection and treatments are proving more successful and less injurious to the rest of one’s health.
 Being diagnosed with cancer is no longer the death sentence it used to be, but it’s still not a diagnosis anyone wants.

 There are over 100 different kinds of cancer, the most common cancers in Australia are lung, colon, breast, prostate, melanoma and stomach.